 Do a spot test by applying a dab of the oil to the inside of your baby’s wrist at least one hour prior to the massage.
 If the area reddens or shows any sign of reaction do not use the oil.

-Do not use mineral oil-based lotions (baby oil), peanut oil (peanut allergies may be common) or baby powder.
-The reason for using natural and organic oil is because babies put their hands in their mouths.
+Do not use mineral oil-based lotions (baby oil), peanut oil (peanut allergies may be common), or baby powder.
+The reason for using natural and organic oil is that babies put their hands in their mouths.
 The use of unscented oil makes them able to recognize their mother’s scent.
-The lotion or oil should always be applied to your hands, warmed by rubbing your hands together and then applied.
-It is recommended that you do not use powder, because if it gets into the air, or on the babies hand or arm they may ingest it or breathe it in.
+The lotion or oil should always be applied to your hands, warmed by rubbing your hands together, and then applied.
+It is recommended that you do not use powder, because if it gets into the air, or on the baby’s hand or arm they may ingest it or breathe it in.

 Do seek classes so you can learn about the correct way to perform the massage, the right amount of pressure, and how to use massage to relax and calm your baby.
 Thank you for your question, massage is a great way to keep your baby happy and healthy.
 In addition, they will sleep longer.